Régime pescetarien : avantages, inconvénients et ce que vous pouvez manger

 Protéines - a nutrient needed for many important functions, including the growth and repair of cells, muscle health, bone health, hormone regulation, and digestive health.

-"Coupled with whole-grain cereals, nuts, fruit, vegetables and small amounts of dairy, this forms the basis of the régime méditerranéen which is widely recognised as one of the healthiest lifestyle diets."
+"Coupled with whole-grain cereals, nuts, fruit, vegetables, and small amounts of dairy, this forms the basis of the régime méditerranéen which is widely recognised as one of the healthiest lifestyle diets," adds Thornton-Wood.

-Following the pescatarian diet as part of wider healthy eating may help to prevent several health problems, including:
+Following the pescatarian diet as part of wider healthy eating may help to prevent several health issues, including:

 Downsides of a pescatarian diet